Introduction to the Bonner Fellowship

 Are you committed to making the world a better place?

 By following the Bonner model, Colorado College joins a vibrant, nationally recognized network of more than 60 participating colleges and universities ranging from Oberlin College to Brown University.
-85% of Bonners are pell-eligible, and Bonner prioritizes students of color and first generation college students.
-A paid community engagement experience, the Bonner Fellowship makes it possible for students from less privileged backgrounds to work in a sustained way on a community issue they care about.
+85% of Bonners are Pell-eligible, and Bonner prioritizes students of color and first generation college students.
+In the process of becoming a Bonner, students enter into a large and ever-growing network of 19,000 other students and alumni all across the country and world.

 In short, Community Engaged Fellows commit to the following: